github/docs/content/admin/enterprise-management/updating-the-virtual-machine-and-physical-resources/upgrading-github-enterprise-server.md

 ### Rolling back a patch release

 To roll back a patch release, use the `ghe-upgrade` command with the `--allow-patch-rollback` switch.
-Before rolling back, replication must be temporarly stopped by running `ghe-repl-stop` on all replica instances. {% data reusables.enterprise_installation.command-line-utilities-ghe-upgrade-rollback %}
+Before rolling back, replication must be temporarily stopped by running `ghe-repl-stop` on all replica instances. {% data reusables.enterprise_installation.command-line-utilities-ghe-upgrade-rollback %}

-Once the rollback is complete, re-enable replication by running `ghe-repl-start` on all replicas.
+Once the rollback is complete, restart replication by running `ghe-repl-start` on all replicas.

 For more information, see "[Command-line utilities](/enterprise/{{ currentVersion }}/admin/guides/installation/command-line-utilities/#ghe-upgrade)."